Multiscale Jump Testing and Estimation Under Complex Temporal Dynamics: Simulation results for estimating break points

 We then study the improvement in accuracy when the second stage refinement in Section \ref{Sec:Second-Stage} is applied.
 In Row 9, ``MAD1'' represents the simulated average estimation MAD of one-stage MJPD obtained by directly applying Algorithm \ref{Algorithm1} while ``MAD2'' in Row 10 stands for the simulated average estimation MAD when the second-stage refinement proposed in \eqref{eq37-March25} is applied to MJPD.
 The results conclude that MAD2 is much less than MAD1 at all sample sizes which demonstrates the benefits of applying the second stage refinement.

 Table \ref{Table-critcompare} compares the theoretical $c_{1-\alpha}$ derived from Theorem \ref{Thm1} to the simulated $\hat c_{1-\alpha}$ via the bootstrap procedure in Algorithm \ref{Algorithm2} for different $\alpha's$ and sample sizes.
 The scenarios considered are the same as those of Table \ref{tabelincreasefixed}.
 It can be seen that the critical values for MJPD and SIM are very close for $n\ge 500$.
-Finally, additional simulation results on the performances of our method as well as those of H(D)-SMUCE, WBS and PELT with $n=5000$ under various circumstances are presented in Section \ref{5000Sample-Result} of the supplemental material.